What is a Rigid-flex PCB?

 -

-Highly customized: Flex rigid PCB supports complex shape design and multiple application requirements.
+Highly customized: Rigid-flex PCB supports complex shape design and multiple application requirements.

 -

-High-reliability connection: Rigid-flex circuit board combination reduces electrical connection points and improves the overall reliability of the system.
+High-reliability connection: Rigid-flex PCB combination reduces electrical connection points and improves the overall reliability of the system.

 -